 Is there a place you can go to clear your head and get some mental rest when you need it?

-Next, use the survey information you've gathered and come up with a wellness plan that works for you and that you think will work for your employees.
+Next, use the survey information you've gathered and develop a wellness plan that works for you and that you think your employees will embrace.
 Remember that it's okay to start small.
 For example, you might do something such as offering healthier snacks in the break room refrigerator or buying water bottles for all of your employees.